rbergm/pg_lab/docs/hinting.md

 ```

 All contents betwen `/*=pg_lab=` (the hint prefix) and `*/` (the hint suffix) are parsed as potential hint blocks.
-The hint block can be placed at an arbitary point in the query (e.g. also after the `SELECT`).
+The hint block can be placed at an arbitary point in the query (e.g. after the `SELECT`).
 Please note, that the hint detection is currently rather primitive and pg_lab only performs a (context-free) substring
 search for `/*=pg_lab=` and `*/` to find the hint block.
 This is because comments are stripped from the query AST and we simply did not have the resources nor the knowledge to